 - Horizontal Thread Construction - The horizontal (weft) double strands are woven more widely spaced apart from each other just like single-weave canvas.

-Surprisingly, when you step back and look at Double-Thread Canvas as if from a tree-top view (see the above image), you’ll find that it actually does have an even-weave.
+Surprisingly, when you step back and look at the double-thread canvas as if from a tree-top view, you’ll find that it actually does have an even-weave.

 The final outcome of a needlepoint project is greatly influenced by the type of canvas that is used.
 Here are some of the advantages and disadvantages of using Penelope or double-thread canvasContinue to 2 of 3 below.

 02 of 03

-If you really want to know why Penelope or Double-Thread Canvas is still used and if you should even bother considering it for your own needlepoint projects, take a look at these advantages and disadvantages of stitching on this type of canvas.
+If you want to know why Penelope or double-thread canvas is still used and if you should even bother considering it for your needlepoint projects, take a look at these advantages and disadvantages of stitching on this type of canvas.

 - Penelope canvas is perfect for stitching fine details as in the faces depicted in the above image.
-The vertical thread pairs can be spread apart and worked as single strand intersections to get fine detailed results... when blending colors or working eyes, lips, noses, fingers and other tiny motifs.
+The vertical thread pairs can be spread apart and worked as single strand intersections to get finely detailed results when blending colors or working eyes, lips, noses, fingers and other tiny motifs.

-- Double Thread Canvas gives you the best of both worlds and you are able to work exquisite details as well as larger areas—all on the same canvas!
+- Double-thread canvas gives you the best of both worlds, and you can work exquisite details as well as larger areas—all on the same canvas!
 When working background areas or larger motifs, all you have to do is treat the thread pairs as single strands.

 - You can purchase Penelope canvas in the same mesh sizes as single-thread; but since it is not commonly found in local needlepoint shops, you will have to order it online.